esohkevin/H3ABioNet-DELGEME-IBT-Bamako-2018/H3A-IBT-Project/README.md

-# This function queries the pubmed database and returns total count of articles affiliated to the various institutions
+# This function queries the pubmed database and returns total count of articles affiliated to the various countries

 ```
 esearchdump() {